 Our family began serving the Susu people in 2002, and from 2012-2020 we continued our service to the Susu as AFM career missionaries.
 The Susu Project was comprised of two phases.
 Phase one began with the project’s first missionaries, the Coleman family.
 Our family had the privilege of joining the project in 2002 as Bible workers.
 Together with the Coleman family, we planted a church group with about seven local members during phase one.
 We also started a school with five students.
 This phase ended in 2010 with 15 baptized members and the school serving about 100 students.

 The second phase started in 2012 under our leadership as AFM career missionaries.
-As we forged friendships with our Muslim Susu neighbors, we have meaningful theological discussions with people who have never considered Christ’s salvation.
-We also are constantly working to build our school’s ministry.
-The church-group has grown to become an organized church with 50 baptized members and 60-70 people attending each Sabbath.
-We also have two daughter church groups in two surrounding villages.
-We have groomed church members for leadership positions.
-Currently, they are leading all of the church activities.
-We are now starting to teach about the sanctuary doctrine and basic Bible prophesies.
+As we forged friendships with our Muslim Susu neighbors, we had meaningful theological discussions with people who had never considered Christ’s salvation.
+We also built our school’s ministry.
+The church group grew to become an organized church with 50 baptized members and 60-70 people attending each Sabbath.
+We also formed two daughter church groups in two surrounding villages.
+In each, we groomed church members for leadership positions and now lead all the church activities.
+We also taught sanctuary doctrine and basic Bible prophesies.